MicrosoftDocs/architecture-center/docs/databases/idea/minimal-storage-change-feed-replicate-data-content.md

-This article presents a high-availability solution for a web application dealing with large volumes of data that need to be accessible within a specific timeframe.
-The solution involves using Azure Cosmos DB as the primary data store and leveraging the Azure Cosmos DB change feed to replicate data to low-cost secondary storage.
-Once the specified time period expires, Azure Functions are employed to delete the data from Azure Cosmos DB.
+This article presents a high-availability solution for a web application dealing with large volumes of data that need to be accessible within a specific time frame.
+The solution involves using Azure Cosmos DB as the primary data store and using the Azure Cosmos DB change feed to replicate data to low-cost secondary storage.
+When the specified time period expires, Azure Functions is used to delete the data from Azure Cosmos DB.
 The data in secondary storage remains available for a longer period of time to enable other solutions for auditing and analysis purposes.
 The solution also provides high durability by replicating data to different data services.

 ## Architecture